 Author: Imam Ibn Al Jawzi

-Publisher: Dar as-Sunnah Publishers
+Publisher: Dar as Sunnah Publishers

-Lack of sense leads to acts of foolishness, allowing them to mothball into comical gags.
+About the Book: Lack of sense leads to acts of foolishness, allowing them to mothball into comical gags.
 Ibrahim Al-Nazzam was once asked, “What are the limits of foolishness?”
 To which he replied, “You asked about that which has no limits.”

 The art of humour is an intricate balancing act between folly and good judgement, measure and discomposure.
 People of virtue have always enjoyed a chuckle and hearty anecdotes, remaining positive towards them because they relax the mind and comfort the heart from the fatigue of contemplative thought.
 Even the joshing nature of the Prophet (peace and blessings be upon him) is well-known, yet it was guided by a higher code of conduct cognisant of personal and public responsibility.